patallen/Udacity_AppEngine-Final/README.md

 1. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default [localhost:8080][2].)
 1. Deploy your application.

-## Products
+#### Products
 - [App Engine][3]

-## Language
+#### Language
 - [Python][4]

-## APIs
+#### APIs
 - [Google Cloud Endpoints][5]

-###TASK 2:
+### Implementation Explanation:
-Added Session model
+- Added Session model
-Session is a child of conference - all sessions in a conferenced can be easily queried with ancestor query.
+	- Session is a child of conference - all sessions in a conferenced can be easily queried with ancestor query.

-Added SessionForm as well as SessionForms for returning multiple sessions.
+- Added SessionForm as well as SessionForms for returning multiple sessions.

-Choices for Session model:
+**Choices for Session model:**

-Name is required
+1. ***name*** is required
-Speaker is required (must have a speaker for each session and will be queried on later)
+1. ***speaker*** is required (must have a speaker for each session and will be queried on later)
 	- Could have used a full fledged entity (new model/forms) for speakers,
 	- Left speaker as string for proof of concept.
-Duration - duration of the session.
-Opted to go for time in minutes (this will be query-able later on) typeOfSession - I wasn't exactly sure how to implement this...
+1. ***duration*** - duration of the session.
+Opted to go for time in minutes (this will be query-able later on)
+1. ***typeOfSession*** - I wasn't exactly sure how to implement this...
 I went with an enum class, much like the TeeShirtSize in profile.
 	- Can only specify certain types
-	- Can call the class as a list? to check if values valid Date - Stored in the DB as a date object, presented as string Time - Stored in the DB as time object, presented as string (will be queried on later)
+	- Can call the class as a list with to_to check if values valid
+1. ***date*** - Stored in the DB as a date object, presented as string
+1. ***startTime*** - Stored in the DB as time object, presented as string (will be queried on later)

-websafekey - not stored in db, but computed in SessionForm.
+1. ***websafeKey*** - not stored in db, but computed with `urlsafe` in SessionForm.

-###TASK 3:
+### TASK 3 Questions:
 Additional queries:
-	- getSessionsByType - query all sessions accross all conferences by type sessions = Session.query(Session.typeOfSession == 'WORKSHOP')
+- getSessionsByType - query all sessions accross all conferences by type

+    `sessions = Session.query(Session.typeOfSession == 'WORKSHOP')`
-	- getConferencesByCategory - query for all conferences with a specific category sessions = Session.query(Session.category = 'Programming Languages')
+- getConferencesByCategory - query for all conferences with a specific category

-PROBLEM WITH QUERY:
+    `sessions = Session.query(Session.category == 'Programming Languages')`

+Query Problem:

 - Only one inequality filter is supported with google datastore.

+Possible Fixes:
 - Can query by typeOfSession equal to everything but WORKSHOP ex:

       Session.query(
 				ndb.AND(
 					ndb.OR(Session.typeOfSession == 'NOT_SPECIFIED',
 						Session.typeOfSession == 'KEYNOTE',